brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 ---

 Dungeons and Dragons 5e gives you 3 mental stats: Intelligence, Wisdom, and Charisma.
-Picking which one of these you want to invest in can have a lot of impact on your character, not only in the skills they’re good at, but also from a roleplaying perspective.
+Picking which one of these you want to invest in can have a lot of impact on your character, not only in the skills they’re good at but also from a roleplaying perspective.

 <div class="contents" markdown="1">
 <strong>Contents</strong>